Mohammadi Machar Colony:

 Weekly Community Awareness Meetings are conducted throughout the community in order to provide health education and an open forum for the women and men of Mohammadi Colony to voice their concerns and ideas.
 Awareness meetings are held each week in a different community member’s home, and are attended by community members and CFC’s community doctor and community mobilizer.
 The meetings are segregated both due to cultural reasons and in order to give the women an unrestrained forum for discussion.
 The intent of the meetings is to provide health education to the community, to stimulate personal interactions between the community residents and CFC staff, as well as to discuss issues pertaining to the social and economic barriers that the residents face as a community.
 This forum will also be used as a starting point for the creation of Community Based Organizations (CBO’s).

-Environment & Sanitation Initiative***
+3. Environment Initiative

 “Garbage is Gold” Project